Jan Leighley

 In the News

-Jan Leighley quoted on unequal voter turnout in U.S. elections by Leanna Garfield, "Here's Who Would Win the Election if Every American Voted" Business Insider, November 7, 2016.
+Quoted by Leanna Garfield in "Here's Who Would Win the Election if Every American Voted," Business Insider, November 7, 2016.

-"Same-Day Registration and Increased Absentee Voting Would Help," Jan Leighley (with Jonathan Nagler), The Opinion Pages, New York Times, October, 2016.
+Opinion: "Same-Day Registration and Increased Absentee Voting Would Help," Jan Leighley (with ), The Opinion Pages, New York Times, October, 2016.

-Jan Leighley quoted on the political views of voters and non-voters by Benjamin Wallace-Wells, "Sanders, Trump, and the Rise of the Non-Voters" The New Yorker, April 1, 2016.
+Quoted by Benjamin Wallace-Wells in "Sanders, Trump, and the Rise of the Non-Voters," The New Yorker, April 1, 2016.

-Jan Leighley quoted on exit poll data by Jeff Stein, "Can Bernie Sanders Build a New Coalition of Low-Income Voters?
-6 Experts Weigh In."
-Vox, February 12, 2016.
+Quoted by Jeff Stein in "Can Bernie Sanders Build a New Coalition of Low-Income Voters?
+6 Experts Weigh In.," Vox, February 12, 2016.

-Jan Leighley quoted on the demographic characteristics and political views of voters and nonvoters by Sean McElwee, "The Economy is a Democrat: Why Recent History Shows the Value of a Progressive President" Salon, March 28, 2015.
+Quoted by Sean McElwee in "The Economy is a Democrat: Why Recent History Shows the Value of a Progressive President," Salon, March 28, 2015.

-Jan Leighley's research on the decline in unions and the rising class bias in voter turnout discussed by Sean McElwee, "One Big Reason for Voter Turnout Decline and Income Inequality: Smaller Unions," American Prospect, January 30, 2015.
+Research discussed by "One Big Reason for Voter Turnout Decline and Income Inequality: Smaller Unions," American Prospect, January 30, 2015.

-Jan Leighley's research on voter turnout patterns discussed by Dan Balz, "What Voter Turnout Means for Efforts to Remedy Income Inequality," The Washington Post, January 4, 2014.
+Research discussed by "What Voter Turnout Means for Efforts to Remedy Income Inequality," The Washington Post, January 4, 2014.

 Compares the demographic characteristics and political views of voters and nonvoters in American presidential elections since 1972 and examines how electoral reforms and the choices offered by candidates influence voter turnout.